After decades of promise tempered by setbacks, gene therapies are now bringing new treatment options for a variety of inherited and acquired diseases.

 As the science behind gene therapy matured in the 1980s and 1990s, researchers looked to this option for a better solution.
 A gene therapy trial by French doctors in 2000 gave many hope that they could fix patients’ own blood stem cells to cure the disease, rather than just treating the symptoms.
 The doctors engineered a mouse retrovirus to bring a healthy copy of the gene into the stem cells to replace the mutated gene that causes X-SCID.

-In this early trial, gene therapy restored T cell function but did not fully restore the function of other key immune cells, including B cells and NK cells.
+In this early trial, gene therapy restored T cell function but did not fully restore the function of other key immune cells, including B cells and natural killer (NK) cells.
 Moreover, some of the patients developed leukemia, and gene therapy trials were temporarily halted.

-Harry Malech, chief of the Genetic Immunotherapy Section in the National Institute of Allergy and Infectious Diseases’ Laboratory of Clinical Immunology and Microbiology (Figure 1, right), co-led the development of the lentiviral gene therapy approach with St. Jude’s Brain Sorrentino, who died in late 2018.
-Malech says that Sorrentino was a monumental driving force in developing this treatment and bringing in into clinical trials.
+Harry Malech, chief of the Genetic Immunotherapy Section in the National Institute of Allergy and Infectious Diseases’ Laboratory of Clinical Immunology and Microbiology (Figure 1), co-led the development of the lentiviral gene therapy approach with St. Jude’s Brain Sorrentino, who died in late 2018.
+Malech says that Sorrentino was a monumental driving force in developing this treatment and bringing it into clinical trials.

 “We showed that we could significantly benefit these patients and get some of them off their lifelong supplemental immunoglobulin injections, cure their chronic illnesses, and give them back a good quality of life,” says Malech.
 “We have now treated 13 older children and young adults and the results are looking very promising.”